 Shop at your local farmers market at least once a week for produce, dairy, freshly baked grains, honey, vinegar, and soap.

 - You’ll get fresher produce, as it is picked at the height of ripeness.

-- It’s trucked less distance, which means less greenhouse gases released into the air.
+- It is trucked less distance, which means less greenhouse gases released into the air.

 - It keeps your local farmer in business.

-- Be familiar with the “Dirty Dozen” , the produce with the highest pesticide absorption:apples, celery, peaches, bell peppers, nectarines, strawberries, lettuce, imported grapes, spinach, potatoes, kale, collard greens, blueberries
+- Be familiar with the “Dirty Dozen” , the produce with the highest pesticide absorption: apples, celery, peaches, bell peppers, nectarines, strawberries, lettuce, imported grapes, spinach, potatoes, kale, collard greens, and blueberries.

 - You can choose conventional produce for foods that have rinds or skins that you will throw away (bananas, mangoes, watermelon, cantaloupe, honeydew).
-The “Clean 15” include (those with the least pesticide residue and safest non-organic to eat): onions, corn, pineapple, avocado, asparagus, sweet peas, mango, eggplant, domestic cantaloupe, kiwi, cabbage, watermelon, sweet potatoes, grapefruit, mushrooms.
+The “Clean 15” (those with the least pesticide residue and safest non-organic to eat) include: onions, corn, pineapple, avocado, asparagus, sweet peas, mango, eggplant, domestic cantaloupe, kiwi, cabbage, watermelon, sweet potatoes, grapefruit, and mushrooms.

 EAT IN SEASON

-- Produce from the farmer’s market is always what’s in season.
+- Produce from the farmer’s market is always what is currently in season.